skuzniar/luabythec/README.md

 You may need to adjust Makefile to tell the compiler the location of header files and libraries.

-After building the plugin you must copy it into location where protobuf compiler can find it.
+After building the plugin, you must copy it into a location where protobuf compiler can find it.
 You can do this manually or use make command.
 By default make will try to install it in $(HOME)/.local or /usr/local.
 You can call make with prefix argument to install the plugin into non-default location.
    ```sh
    make prefix=~/my_utils install
    ```